Skip to content

 Before reading the rest of this page, it's worth being explicit about what "recording" means here.
 The recording module exposes two structurally different ways of producing a video file, and each has its own limitations:

 • Region capture — records a fixed Rectangle of the virtual desktop, frame by frame.
-The source of pixels is the OS framebuffer (or the platform's nearest equivalent — avfoundation on macOS, gdigrab on Windows, x11grab on Linux Xorg, or the Wayland compositor's PipeWire stream on Linux Wayland).
+The source of pixels is the OS framebuffer (or the platform's nearest equivalent — ScreenCaptureKit on macOS, Windows Graphics Capture on Windows, GStreamer ximagesrc on Linux Xorg/Xvfb, or the Wayland compositor's PipeWire stream on Linux Wayland).
 Whatever is showing on screen inside that rectangle goes into the file, regardless of which window is there.
-Region capture is the only path available for embedded surfaces (a ComposePanel inside an IntelliJ tool window, a JFrame, etc.) because there's no top-level OS window to target.
+Region capture is the only path available when the Compose surface has no adaptable top-level OS window, such as a ComposePanel inside an IntelliJ tool window.

 • Window-targeted capture — captures a specific OS window's pixels directly, not the screen rectangle the window happens to occupy.
-The source is the window's own backing store (ScreenCaptureKit on macOS) or the OS-level gdigrab title= capture on Windows.
+The source is the window's own backing store (ScreenCaptureKit on macOS, Windows Graphics Capture on Windows) or a compositor-provided window stream on Wayland.
 Because the source is the window itself, movement, occlusion, and off-screen position don't break the recording.
 This path is the right choice when you have a top-level ComposeWindow.

 Backend → mode mapping: